sussmanLab/open-Qmin/documentation/user-guide/Boundary-conditions.md

 ## Adding colloids and walls to the command-line executable

 A separate header file exists in the main directory of the repository, "addObjectsToOpenQmin.h", which contains some example boundary objects such as spherical colloidal inclusions and planar walls, along with anchoring conditions.
-Users can un-comment and edit lines as needed, then **recompile** openQmin as described in [Installation](Installation) to incorporate these boundaries automatically into the simulation.
+Users can un-comment and edit lines as needed, then **recompile** open-Qmin as described in [Installation](Installation) to incorporate these boundaries automatically into the simulation.
 Note that recompilation is required with each edit to the .h file.

 ## Preparing a custom boundary file